vespa-engine/sample-apps/README.md

 the answer from the evidence passage(s).

-This sample app uses Vespa's approximate nearest neighbor search to efficiently retrieve text passages from a Wikipedia based collection of 21M passages.A BERT based reader component reads the top ranking passages and produces the textual answer to the question.
+This sample app uses Vespa's approximate nearest neighbor search to efficiently retrieve text passages from a Wikipedia-based collection of 21M passages.
+A BERT-based reader component reads the top-ranking passages and produces the textual answer to the question.

 See also [Efficient Open Domain Question Answering with Vespa](https://blog.vespa.ai/efficient-open-domain-question-answering-on-vespa/) and [Scaling Question Answering with Vespa](https://blog.vespa.ai/from-research-to-production-scaling-a-state-of-the-art-machine-learning-system/).